MrX-8B/MiSTer-Arcade-Gyruss/README.txt

 Be sure to use the MRA file in "releases" of this repository.
 It does not guarantee the operation when using other MRA files.

+For those who do not see the screen:
+Try the option of vsync_adjust=0